 When copying the files, we will need the Primary Blog Service Endpoint for our current Storage Account.
 To obtain that information, click on Properties at the Storage Account level and copy the information as depicted in the image below.

 The final step is to assign a role assignment at the Storage Account level to the virtual machine that we have just created a managed identity.
 In the Storage Account blade properties, click on Access Control (IAM).
 In the new blade, click on +Add , Add Role Assignment.

 In the new blade, select Storage Blob Data Contributor role (Item 1), select virtual machine (Item 2) in the Assign access to (Item 3), and select the desired VM from the list and click on Save (Item 4)

 Copying data from the VM to the Storage Account

 Logged on the virtual machine, copy the AzCopy utility.
 It is a single executable, no installation required, save it on a folder (C:\Windows if you want to use it from anywhere on your VM).
 To download AzCopy in a ZIP file, click here.

-The first two commands that we are going to execute is to make sure that we can establish a session and then we are going to create a container in the Storage Account.
+The first two commands that we are going to execute is to make sure that we can establish a session, and then we will create a container in the Storage Account.
 The first one (Item 1) will use the VM-managed identity, and the second one (Item 2) will create a new container.
 The result of both actions can be seen at the Storage Account\Container level (Item 3).